Turnermb/Jedi-Project1/readme.md

 This documentation goes over the basics of making a call to the CoinBase server as well as some other functions that I haven't added at this time.

-For this project I decided to use the spot price, which shows the current market price for one BitCoin.
-Though it's only acurate for seconds at a time, I felt like it would give at the very least a general idea of what the going rate was.
-The spot price can also show prices for specific dates, though that feature has yet to be implemented.

 Including:

 - Sell Price: The current selling rate for one BitCoin or Ether (with the CoinBase 1% fee)
 - Buy Price: The current buying rate for one BitCoin or Ether (with the CoinBase 1% fee)
 - Exchange Rates: Lists exchange rates between other currencies.
 I did wind up using a different one for reasons I'll get into later.
 - Time: Retrieves the server time.

+For this project I decided to use the spot price, which shows the current market price for one BitCoin.
+Though it's only acurate for seconds at a time, I felt like it would give at the very least a general idea of what the going rate was.
+The spot price can also show prices for specific dates, though that feature has yet to be implemented.

+As far as implementation goes, this API wasn't difficult to work with.
+For the most part it's just an API call with CSS to spice it up.

 ---